jorgebucaran/fishtape/README.md

 Fishtape is a [TAP][tap] producer and test harness for [fish][fish].
 Fishtape scans one or more fish files and executes _test blocks_ producing a TAP stream.

+See [Awesome TAP][awesome-tap] for a list of consumers / reporters, tools and other TAP resources.

 ## Install

 ```fish